-On 18th February, a young British schoolgirl, named Scarlett Keeling, was found dead on a beach in Goa, a western Indian state extremely popular with foreigners, especially those on shoestring budgets looking for sun and sand.
+On 18th February, a young British schoolgirl, named Scarlett Keeling, was found dead on a beach in Goa, a western Indian state extremely popular with foreigners, especially those on shoestring budgets looking for some sun and sand.
 Suddenly, Goa – the perfect holiday haven, that attracts millions of foreign tourists each year, a majority of them British – is not being talked about for its sandy beaches, great food, or for its quaint churches.

 On 29th February, the Indian Finance Minister Mr. P. Chidambaram, announced the yearly budget and, as expected, a series of heated debates ensued.
 One of the biggest points of discussion centered around a Rs.
 600 billion ($15 billion) bank loan waiver for debt-ridden farmers, 150,000 of whom have been driven to suicide between 1997 and 2005.

 If you’ve been newly married and your soldier husband either goes missing in action or is taken prisoner during a war, then how long would you wait for him to return?
 For many Indian women, the answer is: a lifetime.
 And beyond.
 Paramjit Kaur, a woman living in the Western Indian state of Punjab, waited thirty-five years.

 If you love speed and you live in India, there’s little you can do on its crowded roads.
 So, the rich have found a way around this challenge; they’ve taken to the water.
 It’s the new craze- zip away from the madding crowd in a glittering yacht, complete with all the luxuries.